Use this handy and accessible guide next time you need to show off some financial knowledge including numeric terms and the letters A through C.

 It’s no secret that words have power, especially when it comes to explaining financial concepts.
-The more you know, the better you can understand a given situation.
-Don’t be fooled by tricky financial words.
-Use this as a useful and accessible guide next time you need to show off some financial knowledge.
-Here we’ll cover numbers through the letter C, and you can find links to other letters at the bottom of this blog.
+The more you know, the better you can understand your financial situation.
+Use this handy and accessible guide next time you need to show off some financial knowledge including numeric terms and the letters A through C, and find more in our additional blog posts at the bottom of this first list.

-401(k): A salary-deferral program put in place by your employer into which you can make post-tax or pre-tax contributions from your paycheck.
+401(k): A retirement savings plan put in place by your employer into which you can make pre-tax contributions directly from your paycheck.
 Your employer may have a matching program and a profit-sharing feature.

 ACH: The ACH, or Automated Clearing House, is a financial transaction network that processes large volumes of credit and debit transactions in batches.
 These include credit transfers, direct deposit and vendor payments.